 Mathematical language is something slowly developed for as long as you do maths.
 This is because each teacher’s expectations vary somewhat, and you must adapt their requirements.

 Lastly, observe your study group’s working and incorporate what you like into your own style of mathematical language.
-As stated above, collaboration is a powerful tool that can facilitate and enrich learning.
+As stated above, collaboration is a powerful tool that can facilitate and enrich maths learning.

-5. MAPS Strategy and Study
+5. Develop a MAPS Strategy and Study

 Have you ever studied long and hard before an exam, only to eventually get to the test paper and think to yourself,